What Is a Marketing Channel? 6 Types to Prioritize in 2024

 Written by Coursera Staff • Updated on

-Learn what a marketing channel is, explore examples of marketing channels, and how to prioritize channels to reach your business goals.
+Learn what a marketing channel is and explore examples of marketing channels and how to prioritize them to reach your business goals.

 [Featured image] A digital marketer in glasses sits at a shared desk and reviews marketing channel performance on their desktop monitor.

 A marketing channel refers to one of several different tools, platforms, and touchpoints that businesses use to communicate with a market segment and guide them along a customer journey.
-As we’ll explore in later sections of this article, marketing channels can include digital channels like social media and websites, as well as offline channels like networking events and word of mouth.
+Marketing channels can include digital channels like social media and websites, as well as offline channels like networking events and word of mouth.

 When you develop a solid channel marketing strategy and optimize your methods on every channel, your business can benefit in several ways: